-Fall Semester Spring Semester Summer Sessions August 1 December 1 May 1

-Applications may be submitted at any time and are reviewed on a rolling basis throughout the year.
-Students who have been accepted will be notified in writing and assigned an advisor to help them work out a program of study.
+Fall Semester August 1 Spring Semester December 1 Summer Sessions ing and assigned an advisor to help them work out a program of study.
 While students may be accepted after an application deadline has passed, course availability cannot be guaranteed.